ENGLISH PRONUNCIATION FOR DOCTORS & MEDICAL PROFESSIONALS

 With a Speech Active English Pronunciation Course you will:

-- develop clear English that is easily understood by listeners
+- develop clear English that is easily understood by patients and colleagues

 - increase your English speaking confidence